Ahtshayan26/FlutterApp/README.md

 First time using the app the user should register
 Then user can login.

-Second time Uer can login, no need to register.
+Second time User can login straight away, no need to register.

 User can skip register, login steps by clicking the "skip" button